 Arizona is home to many incredible creatures that adapt to the state’s warm weather and rugged terrain.
 Some of these creatures are harmless, but others are dangerous, and you should try to avoid them.

-From bark scorpions to black widow spiders, Arizona hosts some of the most dangerous pests in the U.S. In this article, we prepared a list of seven of these dangerous pests, so take note of them before contacting your pest services in Phoenix.
+From bark scorpions to black widow spiders, Arizona hosts some of the most dangerous pests in the U.S. In this article, we prepared a list of seven of these dangerous pests, so take note of them before contacting your reputable Mesa pest control company.

 Bark scorpions are common across southern Arizona.
 These venomous scorpions live in moist, cool spaces, especially under rocks, bricks, and barks.
 They can also find shelter inside homes, specifically in bathtubs and sinks.